jasperproject/jasperproject.github.io/documentation/installation/index.md

 mv ~/g014b2b ~/phonetisaurus
 {% endhighlight %}

+Once the installations are complete, restart your Pi.

 At this point, we've installed Jasper and all the necessary software to run it.
 Before we start playing around, though, we need to configure Jasper and provide it with some basic information.

 <h3 class="linked" id='installing-espeak'><a href="#installing-espeak" title="Permalink to this headline">Install Dependencies for eSpeak TTS engine</a></h3>

+On Arch Linux, install [`jasper-tts-espeak` from the AUR](https://aur.archlinux.org/packages/jasper-tts-espeak/):
 {% highlight bash %}
-apt-get update
-apt-get install espeak
+yaourt -S jasper-tts-espeak
 {% endhighlight %}

+On Debian, install the `espeak` package:
+{% highlight bash %}
+sudo apt-get update
+sudo apt-get install espeak
+{% endhighlight %}

 <h3 class="linked" id='installing-festival'><a href="#installing-festival" title="Permalink to this headline">Install Dependencies for Festival TTS engine</a></h3>

+On Arch Linux, install [`jasper-tts-festival` from the AUR](https://aur.archlinux.org/packages/jasper-tts-festival/):
 {% highlight bash %}
-apt-get update
-apt-get install festival festvox-don
+yaourt -S jasper-tts-festival
 {% endhighlight %}

+On Debian, install `festival` and `festvox-don`:
+{% highlight bash %}
+sudo apt-get update
+sudo apt-get install festival festvox-don
+{% endhighlight %}

 <h3 class="linked" id='installing-pico'><a href="#installing-pico" title="Permalink to this headline">Install Dependencies for SVOX Pico TTS engine</a></h3>

+On Arch Linux, install [`jasper-tts-pico` from the AUR](https://aur.archlinux.org/packages/jasper-tts-pico/):
 {% highlight bash %}
-apt-get update
-apt-get install libttspico-utils
+yaourt -S jasper-tts-pico
 {% endhighlight %}

+On Debian, you need to install `libttspico-utils`:
+{% highlight bash %}
+sudo apt-get update
+sudo apt-get install libttspico-utils
+{% endhighlight %}

 <h3 class="linked" id='installing-googletts'><a href="#installing-googletts" title="Permalink to this headline">Install Dependencies for Google TTS engine</a></h3>

+On Arch Linux, install [`jasper-tts-google` from the AUR](https://aur.archlinux.org/packages/jasper-tts-google/):
 {% highlight bash %}
+yaourt -S jasper-tts-google
+{% endhighlight %}

+On Debian, you need to install `python-pymad` via APT and `gTTS` via PIP:
+{% highlight bash %}
-apt-get update
+sudo apt-get update
-apt-get install python-pymad
-pip install gTTS
+sudo apt-get install python-pymad sudo pip install --upgrade gTTS
 {% endhighlight %}